lpdc/lpdc/README.md

 Contact at: [outrosdiasvirao at gmail.com](mailto:outrosdiasvirao@gmail.com)

-(ERRATA) Table 2 in AINA 2021 article presents duplicated results.
+(ERRATA) Table 2 in AINA 2021 article presents duplicate results.
 Please, consider the values obtained in this spreeadsheet bellow:

 The results are publicaly available at: https://osf.io/qkvj3/